 Marzano proceedings are quicker, more efficient and more flexible than Prodibis proceedings.

-Initiation.
+- How, when, by whom and to which companies.
 Prodibis proceedings can be started by:

-- A creditor.
+- a creditor;

-- The debtor.
+- the debtor;

-- The public prosecutor.
+- the public prosecutor; or

-- The court.
+- the court.

 Only the debtor can initiate Marzano proceedings.